jh1993/UnderusedOptions/README.txt

 Hollow Flesh:
 - Instead of affecting a contiguous group of units, now affects all units in a 4-tile radius.
+- No longer removes living tag from affected units.
 - Max charges reduced to 6.
 Range increased to 9, and no longer requires line of sight.
 - Max charges upgrade replaced by a +3 radius upgrade for 3 SP.
 - Max HP loss upgrade increased to 3 SP due to affecting enemies more easily.